cloudfoundry/docs-running-cf/troubleshooting/troubleshooting-warden-services.md

 2b4e0275-7da1-4da7-88c1-7c907b6b1b8c|5001|cd189a0e-144c-44fa-8e36-281c38e52e5c|1|0|20|16j9dohgvkt|10.254.0.6|2.6
 </pre>

 Some useful operations are listed above to show the table name, schema and values with the table that is used by the service node.
-The start, stop, and check_status operations on the instance are all done by the `warden_service_ctl` script.
-On the node, it sits in `/var/vcap/store/#{service_name}_common/bin`:
+The start, stop, and check\_status operations on the instance are all done by the `warden_service_ctl` script.
+On the node, it sits in `/var/vcap/store/SERVICE-NAME_common/bin`:

 <pre class="terminal">
 $ ls /var/vcap/store/redis_common/bin/